kest3869/SimCSP/README.md

 # Simple Contrastive Splice Site Prediction

 ## Reader's Note
+- Project write up can be found in SimCSP.pdf
-Results and visualizations can be found under Experimental_Results/Exp2
+- Results and visualizations can be found under Experimental_Results/Exp2

 ## EXPERIMENTS:
 - 1: relationship between f1/sccs in pretrain and fine-tune and its affects on F1 score